Energy in Africa: Current energy usage in Africa

 The percentage of residences with access to electricity in Sub-Saharan Africa is the lowest in the world.
 In some remote regions, fewer than one in every 20 households has electricity.

 Energy in Africa is a scarcer commodity than in the developed world – annual consumption is 518 KWh in Sub-Saharan Africa, the same amount of electricity used by an individual in an Organization for Economic Cooperation and Development (OECD – example is the U.S.) country in 25 days.
 More than 500 million people live without electricity.
 Across the continent only 10% of individuals have access to the electrical grid, and of those, 75% come from the richest two quintiles in overall income.
 Less than 2% of the rural populations of Malawi, Ethiopia, Niger, and Chad have access to electrical power.
 Electrical provisioning in Africa has generally only reached wealthy, urban middle class, and commercial sectors, bypassing the region's large rural populations and urban poor.
 According to the forum of Energy Ministers of Africa, most agriculture still relies primarily on humans and animals for energy input.
 The electrical industry in Africa faces the economic paradox that raising prices will prohibit access to their services, but that they cannot afford to roll out additional infrastructure to drive prices down and increase access without additional capital.

 Overall rates of access to energy in Africa have held constant since the 1980s, while the rest of the developing world has seen electrical grid distribution increase by 20%.
 Sub-Saharan Africa is the only region in the world where per-capita access rates are falling.
-According to recent trends, over 60% of Sub-Saharan Africans will still lack access to electricity by 2020.
+According to trends in 2019, over 60% of Sub-Saharan Africans would still lack access to electricity in 2020.